 Use our Request for Variation form to describe minor changes after a planning decision has been made or to request variations to applications under consideration.
 Send this along with any amended drawings as per our process below for submitting additional information.

 If you have additional information you would like to provide in connection with a submitted application, you can submit follow up documentation to us electronically using a new online form within the new ePlanning.scot portal.

-The online form is called Post Submission Additional Documents (PSAD) and will be available in the new portal as of 13 January 2016 and should be used to submit the following:
+The online form in the portal is called Post Submission Additional Documents (PSAD) and should be used to submit the following:

 - Request for Variation form - You should submit a Request for Variation form to us if you would like to make changes to an existing planning application

-The Request for Variation form should be attached to the Post Submission Additional Documents online form when it is available as of 13 January
+The Request for Variation form should be attached to the Post Submission Additional Documents (PSAD) online form

 - Planning Application additional documents